Bread Pudding, a Low-Cost Winter Warmer

 • Serve with cream or yoghurt.

-This is so easy to do, costs very little, tastes great, and is nutritious as well.
-It is a great way to live well for less, and sometimes simple really is the best.
+This is incredibly easy to do, costs very little, tastes great, and is also nutritious.
+It’s a great way to live well for less, and sometimes, simplicity really is the best.

 As always, live well.